randomstring/FRC-Programming-Curriculum/ProgrammingCurriculum.md

     understand the code or you don't understand what's going on.
 LEARN what's really happening, don't keep changing the code.

-# Best Practices<a id="sec-12" name="sec-12"></a>

--   read the code, read the APIs
--   review every checkin
-    -   understand
-    -   look for bugs
-    -   ask questions
-    -   make constructive criticism.
--   Pair programming, work closely with a buddy.
-Take turns typing.
-    -   helps to catch bugs and typos

-# What is it like to be a Programmer?<a id="sec-13" name="sec-13"></a>
+# What is it like to be a Programmer?<a id="sec-12" name="sec-12"></a>

--   Learn to touch type
-    -   the better and faster you can type the more efficient you will be
 -   expect to spend lots of time googling and reading webpages
     -   alway backup your code
         -   ABC: Always Be Commiting.
 Use version control (github for example)
     -   Use branches
         -   bookmark working code, keep experimental code off the main branch
     -   nothing ever works the first time
     -   every line of code is an opportunity for a bug
         -   off by one errors ( < vs <= )
     -   study other peoples code
     -   copy from the best
     -   learning how to debug
         -   ask for help
         -   explain your problem to someone (or rubber duck)
+-   typing skills are important
 -   Peter Norvig on how to be a good programmer: <http://norvig.com/21-days.html>

-# Basic Physics<a id="sec-14" name="sec-14"></a>
+# Basic Physics<a id="sec-13" name="sec-13"></a>

 -   speed, acceleration, gravity, motion
     -   newton's laws